Published: January 22, 2026

-This report is intended to supplement the U.S. Department of State Uruguay Travel Advisory and Uruguay Country Information Page.
+This report is intended to supplement the U.S. Department of State Uruguay Travel Advisory and Uruguay International Travel Information Page.

 The Montevideo Country Chapter is active.